Particular/docs.particular.net/nservicebus/gateway/httpvnext-channel.md

 This channel allows the use of [Gateways](/nservicebus/gateway/) where a gateway endpoint may be behind a reverse proxy such as NGINX or CloudFlare, or in any other environment where HTTP headers could be modified.

-To use this channel install the mentioned NuGet and configure the gateway to use it to receive messages using:
+To use this channel install the mentioned NuGet and configure the gateway to use it when receiving messages:

 snippet: HttpVNextChannel

-The next step is to configure the gateway to use the new channel when transmitting messages:
+The final step is to configure the gateway to use the new channel when transmitting messages:

 snippet: HttpVNextSite